websearch-via-camera/adl-resume/PRD.md

 ## Component Selection

 - **Components**:
+  - Navigation Bar: Sticky header with smooth scroll links and active section indicators
   - Card: For project showcases and experience sections - modified with subtle hover states and border accents in primary blue
   - Badge: For skills tags - customized with technical blue and amber colors
   - Separator: Between major sections - thin line in muted gray
-  - Button: For PDF download link - primary variant with vibrant styling
+  - Button: For PDF download link and navigation items - primary variant with vibrant styling
   - Avatar: For profile image - large circular variant
   - Scroll Area: If resume content is extensive - subtle scrollbars